boholder/puntgun/config-manual.md

 ### username-are

-Specify a list of [username](https://help.twitter.com/en/managing-your-account/change-twitter-handle) (also called "handle").
+Specify a list of [username](https://help.twitter.com/en/managing-your-account/change-twitter-handle) (also called " handle").

 It's easy to get it, just remove the first "@" symbol.
 But same as above, manually typing down them is awkward, not recommended.